 Congratulations!
 You have installed Anahita successfully.
 Now you need to configure your installation and install some apps.

 Now you need to make some configurations before you can use your Anahita for development or production server.
-Go to /administrator to access the administration back-end.
+To access the site settings:

 Now it is time to extend your Anahita installation with some apps and components.
 Anahita comes with a list of social apps which you can use as they are or use them as blueprints for developing your own custom apps.